hbctraining/main/GitHub_pages/Pages_documentation.md

 .main-content h1, .main-content h2, .main-content h3, .main-content h4, .main-content h5, .main-content h6 { margin-top: 2rem; margin-bottom: 1rem; font-weight: normal; color: #000000; }
 ```

-And the `dna-sequence-1600x800.jpg` will be the banner that we add to the top of the webpage.
+And the `dna-sequence-1600x800.jpg` will be the banner that we will add to the top of the webpage.

 <p align="center">
 <img src="img/dna-sequence-1600x800.jpg" width="800">